Registration in the BP MS 150 is consent and agreement to the terms of the event

 The required $400 minimum fundraising must be raised prior to picking up your Rider Packet.
 You are only required to meet the minimum if you plan to ride.

 If you anticipate not being able to meet the minimum fundraising requirement for the 2018 BP MS 150, please contact the National MS Society office by email at FundraisingSupport@nmss.org or by phone at 855-372-1331 to discuss your options.

 If you did not meet your minimum fundraising obligation in the 2017 BP MS 150, your 2018 registration may be canceled.
 Please contact the National MS Society office as noted above to discuss your options.

 Failure to meet the 2018 minimum fundraising requirement by April 27, 2018 will prohibit participation in the 2018 BP MS 150 and may prohibit participation in future National MS Society events.

 The BP MS 150 is first-and-foremost a fundraising event, not a race.
 Completion of the BP MS 150 is not required and is not a condition of fundraising.

 Registration Fee is non-transferable and does not apply toward the minimum pledge.

-Transportation Fee, if transportation services are selected, is non-transferable and does not apply toward the minimum pledge.
+If transportation services are selected, the transportation fee is non-transferable and does not apply toward the minimum pledge.

 Rider numbers are non-transferable.